pcanz/pPEG/docs/operator-expressions.md

     1+2-3 => (- (+ 1 2) 3)

-The `<infix>` function transforms the rule result into a functional form using the operator symbols to label the ptree nodes.
+The parse tree is transformed into a nice AST for the operator expression.
+A Pratt parser algorithm is used to perform this transform, more on that shortly.

 The operator symbols replace the rule name, and the `expr` rule name does not appear in the ptree.

-By default the `<infix>` function generates a left associative ptree without any operator precedence.
-But we can fix that by using a rule name convention for the operator names.
-The `<infix>` function interprets a rule name ending with `_x`, where x is a digit, as a left associative operator with precedence `x`, and an operator rule name ending in `_xR` is right associative.
+The result is similar to the ptree that we obtained from a grammar with a separate rule for each operator (where the rule name stands for the operator symbol).

+The next step is to allow operators with different precedence and associativity.
+But we stll want the grammar to define the precedence and assoicativity, so we adopt a covention for the operators rule names.
+The suffix format `_xL` is used to denote operators with precedence `x` that are left associative.
+The `x` is typically a digit but it may be a letter, the ASCII character code value determines the operators binding power.
+The suffix `_xL` denotes left associative operators.

 For example:

-    expr  = val (op val)* <infix>
+    expr  = val (op val)*
-    op    = " " (op_1 / op_2 / op_3R) " "
+    op    = " " (op_1L / op_2L / op_3R) " "
     val   = [0-9]+
-    op_1  = [-+]
+    op_1L = [-+]
-    op_2  = [*/]
+    op_2L = [*/]
     op_3R = '^'

-    "1" ==> ["val", 1]

-    "1+2" ==> ["+", [["val", "1"], ["val", "2"]]]
+The rule names label the operators with their binding power and associativity, which enables the parse tree to be transformed inot a function form:

     "1+2*3" ==> ["+", [["val", "1"], ["*", [["val", "2"], ["val", "3"]]]]]

     1+2*3 => (+ 1 (* 2 3))

-The addative operators have be labelled `op_1` so they are left associative with a low precedence binding power.
-The product operators labeled `op_2` have a higher precedence with a binding power of 2.
-In the expression `1+2*3` the `*` has a higher binding power relative to the `+` so it will bind its operands tighter.
+The `op_1L` operators are the lowest binding power and associate to the left, the `op_2L` operators have a higher binding power, and the `op_3R` operator has an even higher binding power and assciates to the right.

-The exponent operator `^` is labelled `op_3R` so it is right associative and it has the highest precedence with a binding power of 3, so it will bind its operands the tightest.

-The `<infix>` extension enables a single operator expression rule to match any number of operators grouped in up to ten levels of precedence.
-A grammar may have more than one operator expression rule.
+The parse tree transform may be done after the parser has built a complete parse tree, or it can be integrated into the grammar with a `<infix>` extension function.

-For example here is an operator expression for the GO-language which has 19 operators (plus two prefix operatos) in five precedence levels:
+For example, here is the grammar for the operator expressions of the GO-language.
+There are 19 operators (plus two prefix operatos) in five precedence levels:

     exp   = " " opx " "
     opx   = pre (op pre)* <infix>